September 12th, 2020

 A little Italian wine secret: Many small, relaxed trattorie may not have wine lists at all, but that doesn’t mean they don’t serve delicious wine.
 You will always have house wines, which are usually quite cheap (it’s not uncommon to see prices as low as €5 or €10 a liter).
 But cheap doesn’t necessarily mean bad, and it’s almost like Christmas when you discover a diamond in the rough.

 If you want to sample a variety of wines, visit an enoteca.
-Or better yet, book a wine tour through Tuscany or one of the other famous wine-producing regions in Italy.
+Or better yet, book a Private Tuscany Day Tour with Wine & Cheese Tasting from Florence through Tuscany or one of the other famous wine-producing regions in Italy, like the Prosecco region.

 Train travel is cheap in Italy compared to other countries in Europe, and there are trains to get you pretty much anywhere you want to go—around a particular city, or between two different cities.
 In most cases, the train schedules are easy to decipher and the routes fairly simple to understand.
 Buying a ticket is a piece of cake, too.